-We have broad discretion in the use of the net proceeds from our initial public offering, our convertible senior notes offerings, and our follow-on offering and may not use them effectively.
+We have broad discretion in the use of our cash balances and may not use them effectively.

-We have broad discretion in the application of the net proceeds that we received from our initial public offering, our convertible senior notes offerings and our follow-on offering, including working capital, possible acquisitions and other general corporate purposes, and we may spend or invest these proceeds in a way with which our investors disagree.
+We have broad discretion in the use of our cash balances and may not use them effectively.
 The failure by our management to apply these funds effectively could adversely affect our business and financial condition.
 Pending their use, we may invest the net proceeds from these offerings in a manner that does not produce income or that loses value.
 Our investments may not yield a favorable return to our investors and may negatively impact the price of our securities.